SC0R9I0N/DND-character-creator/README.md

 # DND
+After thorough consideration, I have decided to change this project slightly.
+Instead of making a single-player DND campaign, it will instead function solely as a character creator through Bash scripting.
+This change is due to the fact that the code would be repetitive after a while for the game, so I instead would rather make a more thoroughly developed character creator that you can use when creating a character for a campaign.
+This will allow the character creator to be more robust and follow the 5e guidelines more closely.
+I plan to overhaul the current code to adjust it for the new version.
+Additionally, the original idea for the program will remain in this README with strikethrough to indicate it has been scrapped.
+This allows for anyone viewing this project to see the original idea and where it landed at the end.

+Currently, the same issues are still present, but they will be remedied soon as I will be working more on this project in the coming weeks.
+I aim to get this project fully completed by the end of my college semester next month.

-Creates a text-based DnD game through Bash scripting.
+~~Creates a text-based DnD game through Bash scripting.
 The story will be updated over time to add more story.

 - Will include a slightly simplified class system as opposed to the 5e rules at the start of implementation, but will later be updated to match the 5e classes better
 - Levels will go 1-5 at the first iteration due to limited story.
 Later will be updated to 1-10, then 1-20.
 "DLC" versions will also be pushed for those that want to continue their journey along the way of updates.